pitivi/pitivi/docs/Install_with_flatpak.md

 ## Updating Pitivi

-If your software manager doesn't allow this yet, updating manually by running:
+If your software manager doesn't allow this yet, update manually by running:

 ```
 $ flatpak update org.pitivi.Pitivi